-Just beyond the boundary fence enclosing the Meeting House stand Old Jordans Farm House and the Mayflower Barn.
+Just beyond the boundary fence enclosing the Meeting House stands Old Jordans Farm House and the Mayflower Barn.
 The farmhouse was the home of the Russell family, who sold their lower fields to the Chalfont Quakers.
 Beside the farmhouse is the barn, which gained its name from the tradition that it was built with timbers from the Pilgrim Fathers' ship Mayflower.
 Both the farmhouse and the barn are now private dwellings and there is no public access to either.

 During WWI the Friends Ambulance Unit was housed in Old Jordans Farm and trained in the orchard area between the lower and upper burial grounds before they were sent to combat zones in Flanders and France.

 When the railroad reached the Jordans area in 1907 members of the wider Quaker community 're-discovered' the Meeting House and Old Jordans Farm.
 The Quakers bought Old Jordans and Mayflower Barn, which they converted into a hostel.
 The increase in visitors due to the railroad brought changes to this rural area.
 There was talk of a large-scale housing development on the property across from the Meeting House.

 To counter this threat Quakers around Britain contributed to a fund that bought up land surrounding the Meeting House.
 But what to do with the land?
 The idea of a purpose-built community emerged, modelled after Bournville village near Birmingham, which had been founded in 1900 by the Quaker chocolate manufacturer and Quaker George Cadbury.